dhuss42/inception/progress.md

 	-> tweak ftp script
 		-> cleared conflicting ownerships of var/www/html
-		-> created symbolic link so that files can be uploaded and download from /var/www/html and chroot stays non writable -> documentation clean up
+		-> created symbolic link so that files can be uploaded and download from /var/www/html and chroot stays non writable -> alctually fixed the bullshit I tried earlier in the day regarding ftp -> ftp_user belongs to www-data group
+		-> now has permissions to write files
+		-> made ftp_container wait on wordpress healthcheck -> documentation clean up
 	-> added img to static website